markfishman1/Purim-Landing-Page/README.md

 # Purim-Landing-Page
-A landing page I've made for my cousin's business
+A landing page I've made for my cousin's business to gather leads and customers.